 Note: Chrome will use TLS 1.3 by default starting with Chrome version 65.

 TLS 1.3 can be disabled by accessing URL “about:config”, search for security.tls.version.max, change it from “4”, which is TLS 1.3, to “3”, which is TLS 1.2, and restart the browser.
 The below image shows the the configuration set to “3”, which is TLS 1.2:

 SSL Labs provides a URL which will test and report the TLS versions supported by the browser requesting the URL.
 That URL is https://www.ssllabs.com/ssltest/viewMyClient.html.
 The following screenshots show the results of the above URL on FireFox 52 with its default configuration:

 And after following the steps above to disable TLS 1.3 support:

 For explicit deployments policy can be added to disable protocol detection for any impacted website.
 The following knowledge base article describes how this is done in policy: Disable Detect Protocol on exception to resolve an issue with SSL interception failure.
 For transparent deployments, a TCP-Tunnel service will need to be created that includes the affected destination IPs.
 The following knowledge base article describes how this is done in proxy services: https://support.symantec.com/en_US/article.TECH245661.html

-WSS administrators can implement the ProxySG CPL change, assuming that WSS is managed using Management Center.
+- Cloud SWG Administrators can implement the ProxySG CPL change, assuming that Cloud SWG is managed using Management Center.

-In the scenario where WSS is managed via the WSS Portal, the destination IP address or domain must be manually added to the Malware and Scanning destination exemptions under Policy -> Malware and Scanning.
+- In the scenario where Cloud SWG is managed via the Cloud SWG Portal, the destination IP address or domain must be manually added to the Malware and Scanning destination exemptions under Policy -> Malware and Scanning.
 Note that destinations domains must be added without any scheme i.e. using imply the domain name without any URL path or protocol (http/https)